petrvanblokland/DesignDesignSpace/Site.md

 However, the fact that most designs are supposed to meet external requirements, the final deadline may have a much larger impact on the quality of the result, than the personal opinion of the designer.

+How do you make this apparent conflict work in your advantage?

 ### How much time do you need?
 The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
 A project of 1 hour, basically goes through the same stages (research – design – presentation) as a project of 1 year.